paulstansifer/convert-nonogram/README.md

 It works by simply re-solving the puzzle with every possible one-square change.
 But it caches intermediate deductions to speed the process up.
 Typically, the more ambiguous the puzzle, the faster it is, so doing a guess-and-check with "auto-solve" turned on is a better way to hammer out the last few ambiguities.

+## Trianograms

+Trianograms are a rare variant.
+"Mindful Puzzle Books" publishes a book by that name.
+The Olšák solver also supports this variant, crediting the concept to "the journal Maľované krížovky, Silentium s.r.o, Bratislava", but I haven't been able to find out more.
+There are puzzles with triangles at [griddlers.net](http://griddlers.net/), but I'm not sure if they use the same rules.

+A Trianogram has black, white, and four additional "colors": triangles that divide the cell into half-black and half-white.
+The triangles always serve as "caps" to a clue; for example "◢2◤" denotes that the four cells "◢■■◤" will appear.
+They will be consecutive, despite the fact that the caps are different "colors".
+Two consecutive clues will only be guaranteed to be separated by a space if neither of them is capped on the facing sides.

+The Olšák solver, I believe, supports multi-color trianograms, but `number-loom` does not yet.

+Only the `olsak` and `char-grid` formats can store trianograms.

 ## Usage with other solvers

 ### `pbnsolve`